Bakala Martin Net

 biography

-Born in 1985 in Kingoue, Congo Brazzaville, Chériff Bakala, truly named Martin Net Bakala, is a writer, slammer, actor and singer.
-He starts his artistic career with music but he also finds an interest in the theatre and dance worlds.
+Born in 1985 in Kingoue, Congo Brazzaville, Chériff Bakala, originally named Martin Net Bakala, is a writer, slam poet, actor and singer.
+He started his artistic career with music but also found an interest in the theatre and dance worlds.
 He creates “documentary” musical shows: Martin Luther King, apôtre de la non-violence (2012), Sony la bombe à hydrogène on the writings of Sony Labou Tansi (2015) and Viva Mandela on the fight of Nelson Mandela (2017).
-He has been part of the music bands Légitime brigade (hip-hop) and FB Stars (folksong).
-Forced to leave his country, he is in France since 2019 and becomes member of the agency of artists in exile.
-He leads slam workshops and creates, in 2021 with Rusan Filiztek, a musical version of the Giaour of Lord Byron for the National Museum Eugène-Delacroix.
+He has been part of the band Légitime brigade (hip-hop) and FB Stars (folksong).
+Forced to leave his country, he has in France since 2019 and is a member of the agency of artists in exile.
+He leads slam workshops and created, in 2021 with Rusan Filiztek, a musical version of the Giaour of Lord Byron for the National Museum Eugène-Delacroix.